cursorless-dev/cursorless/docs/user/glossary.md

 ## Scope type

 A predefined pattern/structure that can appear in a text document.
-This could be textual, like `line`, or `paragraph`, or syntactic like `function` and `class`.
+This could be textual, like `line`, or `paragraph`, or syntactic, like `function` and `class`.
 Each scope type represents a way to view a text document in a structured manner, for example as a sequence of lines, or a hierarchy of statements (ie an `if` statement containing series of variable declarations).
 Scope types allow us to say things like `"take funk"` to select the function containing your cursor.

 ## Scope